Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/relationships/parents.rst

 Vertex Group they will have an Influence Weight of 1.0 This means that they are fully influenced when a Bone they are associated with is moved, if the Influence Weight had been 0.5 then when the bone moves the vertices would only move half as much.
-See figure 7.

 .. figure:: /images/SS-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg

-   Figure 7 - :menuselection:`Properties Editor --> Object Data --> Vertex Groups`
-   with *Assign* Button and influence *Weight Slider* highlighted.
+   Vertex groups panel with Assign Button and influence Weight Slider highlighted.

 Once all these steps have been carried out, the Bones of the Armature Object should be associated with the Vertex Groups with the same names as the Bones.
-You can then select the Armature Object and switch to Pose Mode in the :menuselection:`3D View Editor Header --> Mode Select Button`.
+You can then select the Armature Object and switch to Pose Mode in the :menuselection:`3D View Editor Header --> Mode Select` menu.
-(See figure 8).

 .. figure:: /images/ST-3DViewEditorHeader-ObjectMenu-Parent-Armature_Deform.jpg

-   Figure 8 - :menuselection:`3D View Editor Header --> Mode Select` set to Pose Mode, with Armature Bone highlighted in Cyan and affecting the Mesh Object
+   Armature Bone in Pose Mode affecting the Mesh Object.

+   The bone is highlighted in Cyan.

 Once in Pose Mode transforming one of the Bones of the Armature that has been associated with